-- a.
-The main analytic methods and approaches used in international relations. - b.
-The foundational economic models used to understand the contemporary global trading system, international financial markets, and the operation of multinational enterprises. - c.
-The analytical tools and frameworks needed to understand the rise of Asia as a major center of the global economy. - d.
-Human rights, conflict and development problems affecting selected Latin American, African and Asian countries - e.
-Comparative approach to poverty, social policy and inequality - f.
-Trade relations with a special focus on Asia and the U.S. - g.
-Economics of development
+- The main analytic methods and approaches used in international relations. - The foundational economic models used to understand the contemporary global trading system, international financial markets, and the operation of multinational enterprises. - The analytical tools and frameworks needed to understand the rise of Asia as a major center of the global economy. - Human rights, conflict and development problems affecting selected Latin American, African, and Asian countries - Comparative approach to poverty, social policy, and inequality - Trade relations with a special focus on Asia and the U.S. - Economics of development - Social Movements and their socioeconomic impact

-These courses and tools are essential for students who wish to become effective policy makers, analysts and managers in international organizations, and in the public and private sectors both in the U.S. and in other countries.
+These courses and tools are essential for students who wish to become effective policy makers, analysts, and managers in international organizations, and in the public and private sectors both in the U.S. and in other countries.

-Faculty leaders
+Faculty leaders: